-It’s been a minute hasn’t it been, but there you were in my dreams again tip toeing into my subconscious when I thought I had forgotten all about you.
-I’m not going to lie seeing you again brought a smile to my face, all the good memories we created together flooding my mind.
-It’s funny now to think there was a time that the thought of you and I, what we were and how that is no more made me sad.
+It’s been a minute, hasn’t it been, but there you were in my dreams again, tip-toeing into my subconscious when I thought I had forgotten all about you.
+I’m not going to lie; seeing you again brought a smile to my face, all the good memories we created together flooding my mind.
+It’s funny now to think there was a time that the thought of you and I, what we were, and how that is no more made me sad.
 But that time has passed, I’m so much stronger now.
 Aware now of all the love that had always been afforded me by so many.
-To finally understand that the love of the Lord is stronger than any love I could ever desire.
-I’ve learned to embrace myself, to love myself.
-So yes now the memory of the happy times between us, and there were some damn good times, makes me smile for I accept now they were an essential part of the journey I’ve been on to being the person I am today.
-Goodbye for now it was nice seeing you again and I hope you have found the happiness that you were a part of in me finding mine.
+To finally understand that the love of the Lord is more vital than any love I could ever desire, to embrace myself, to love myself, so yes, now the memory of the happy times between us, and there were some damn good times, makes me smile for I accept now they were an essential part of the journey I’ve been on to be the person I am today.
+Goodbye, for now, it was nice seeing you again, and I hope you have found the happiness that you were a part of in me finding mine.

 My childhood surroundings were a bit of a contradiction.
 After all I grew up in what was technically the South Bronx but I lived in a house on a block filled with private homes.
 At the height of the borough’s decay a time when Howard Cosell famously decried on national television that the Bronx was burning the City had the great ideal to use Eminent Domain to take over all the homes across the street from where we lived.
 The ideal was to build a school but then the city teetered on bankruptcy and the school became nothing more than a dream and in its place stood a block of houses once filled with vibrant happy middle class families now nothing more than empty shells ready to be burned.
 Nevertheless my home always felt different.
 It was as if it was a million miles away from the garbage filled lot that sprang up across the street where the beautiful homes once stood and my backyard was my refuge.